Author: David Margolin

 There was more to the home haircuts than saving money.
 Trent’s naked upper body, Maggie’s low-cut bathrobe, and the closeness of their bodies were an erotic recipe.
 After haircuts Maggie often insisted on a close inspection of her handiwork in the privacy of their bedroom.

-Maggie picked up the only dangerous tool involved in the process, a sharp scissors.
+Maggie picked up the only dangerous tool involved in the process, sharp scissors.
 For an instant Maggie held the scissors vertical to the back of Trent’s neck.
-Jethrow, their 20-pound impulsive, acrobatic, black cat, chose that instant to fling himself into Maggie’s right hand.
+Jethrow, their 20-pound impulsive, acrobatic, mischievous black cat, chose that instant to fling himself into Maggie’s right hand.
 The scissors were driven about half an inch into Trent’s neck, puncturing through his skin and subcutaneous tissue.
 Trent screamed in pain as his left hand reflexively covered the wound.

 “Do I need stitches?”